Jmurray1989/RetroKings/README.md

 - Divide the sum by the number of reviews of product
 - Write this number into the review field of the ProductModel

+###### Headwear / More Products

+- The Retrokings store would like to offer even more products in the future starting with a range of retro headwear.

 <a href="#">Back to top</a>

 <hr>